JWock82/Pynite/README.md

 # What's New?
 v0.0.57 thru 0.0.61
 * Fixed a stubborn bug that wouldn't create openings if they didn't have a node inside them.
-This prevented openings from showing up in small meshes.
+This prevented openings from showing up in some meshes.
 * Added unit testing to help identify similar problems with mesh openings in the future.

 v0.0.56